aws-samples/aws-scps-with-terraform/README.md

 ## Limitations

 - [SCP Service Limits](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_reference_limits.html) for SCPs.
-- The default policies (listed above) are examples to demonstrate how the code works.
-Before deploying to your own accounts you should carefully consider which preventative controls are appropriate for you.
 - SCPs are a preventative control and can have unintended consequences.
 Ensure you have a good knowledge of AWS Organizations and Terraform before you deploy this pattern, especially to production environments.

 ## Architecture